Sheriff's sergeant killed in California bar shooting "died a hero"

 Dean added that he would often work out with Helus at the gym, and he was about a year away from retirement.

 Police received reports at about 11:20 p.m.
 PT (2:20 a.m.
-ET) for a shooting at the Borderline, which was hosting a college country night, open to people 18 and older.
+ET) for a shooting at the Borderline, a country western bar that was hosting a college night open to people 18 and older.

 Witness Matthew Estron told NBC Los Angeles that the shooter was dressed in "all black" and armed with a handgun when he began shooting.
 Patrons tried to flee out of his path as he made his way to the bar.